SUNSipengGithub/RRDP/README.md

     - Contains the results obtained from the experiments conducted on special instances.

 - **General_Instances**:
     - Contains example special instances with 100 instances for each dimension.
-For additional instances used in experiments, please contact us at SipengSunny@outlook.com.
+For additional instances used in experiments, please contact us at fuzhanghua@cuhk.edu.cn.
     - Details on instance files can be found [here](#instance-file-structure).

 - **Special_Instances**:
     - Contains example special instances where the horizontal edges have the same weight, with 100 instances for each dimension.
-For additional instances used in experiments, please contact us at SipengSunny@outlook.com.
+For additional instances used in experiments, please contact us at fuzhanghua@cuhk.edu.cn.
     - Details on instance files can be found [here](#instance-file-structure).

 - **Src**: